-During March 1998, the Company completed the submission of its New Drug Application ("NDA") to the United States Food and Drug Administration ("FDA"), seeking approval to market Hextend in the United States.
-The chemistry, manufacturing and control data for the NDA was submitted to the FDA during December 1997.
+The Company has submitted a New Drug Application ("NDA") to the United States Food and Drug Administration ("FDA"), seeking approval to market Hextend in the United States.
+The FDA has completed its review of the NDA and during November 1998 BioTime received an action letter from them requesting several clarifications.
+BioTime has responded to the FDA's request and is presently awaiting their approval.

 The NDA includes data from the Company's Phase III clinical trials, in which the primary endpoints were successfully met when Hextend was used as a plasma volume expander in surgery.
 An important goal of the Hextend development program was to produce a product that can be used in multi-liter volumes to treat patients who have lost a large volume of blood.
 An average of 1.6 liters of Hextend was used in the clinical trials, and volumes ranging from two to five liters were used in some of the higher blood loss cases.
 The safety related secondary endpoints targeted in the study included those involving coagulation.
 The Company believes that the low incidence of adverse events related to blood clotting in the Hextend patients demonstrates that Hextend may be safely used in large amounts.
 However, the FDA will make its own evaluation of the clinical trial data and there is no assurance that the FDA will approve the Company's NDA.

-On April 23, 1997, BioTime and Abbott Laboratories ("Abbott") entered into a License Agreement under which BioTime granted to Abbott an exclusive license to manufacture and sell Hextend in the United States and Canada for all therapeutic uses other than those involving hypothermic surgery, or the replacement of substantially all of a patient's circulating blood volume.
+BioTime and Abbott Laboratories ("Abbott") have entered into a License Agreement under which BioTime granted to Abbott an exclusive license to manufacture and sell Hextend in the United States and Canada for all therapeutic uses other than those involving hypothermic surgery, or the replacement of substantially all of a patient's circulating blood volume.
 BioTime has retained all rights to manufacture, sell or license Hextend and other products in all other countries.

 Under the License Agreement, Abbott has agreed to pay BioTime up to \$40,000,000 in license fees based upon product sales and the achievement of certain milestones.
-So far, Company has received \$1,650,000 of license fee milestone payments, including a payment of \$250,000 during May 1998 for achieving the milestone of filing an NDA for Hextend.
+So far, the Company has received \$1,650,000 of license fee milestone payments.
 In addition to the license fees, Abbott will pay BioTime a royalty on annual net sales of Hextend.
 The royalty rate will be 5% plus an additional .22% for each \$1,000,000 of total annual net sales, up to a maximum annual royalty rate of 36%.
 The royalty rate for each year will be applied on a total net sales basis so that once the highest royalty rate for a year is determined, that rate will be paid with respect to all sales for that year.
-Abbott's obligation to pay royalties on sales of Hextend in the applicable country expire and any third party obtains certain regulatory approvals to market a generic equivalent product in that country.
+Abbott's obligation to pay royalties on sales of Hextend will expire in the United States or Canada when all patents protecting Hextend in the applicable country expire and any third party obtains certain regulatory approvals to market a generic equivalent product in that country.
 Abbott has also agreed to manufacture Hextend for sale by BioTime in the event that Abbott's exclusive license is terminated prior to expiration.